 Since 1994, we’ve provided cash-flow solutions to companies through our Hawaii accounts receivable financing programs.
 We are able to factor invoices for businesses that invoice other business on net terms.
 Here are just a few of the industries we’ve helped over the years.

 |Utility & Pipeline||Oilfield Services|

-One of the many reasons businesses choose TCI Business Capital over other factoring companies in Hawaii is because our programs are custom and flexible to fit each unique situation.
+One of the many reasons businesses choose Scale Funding over other factoring companies in Hawaii is because our programs are custom and flexible to fit each unique situation.

-If you need quick cash for your business and don’t have time to go through a lengthy approval process, our Hawaii accounts-receivable financing programs are you answer.
-We’ll get you funded same-day on your invoices.
+If you need quick cash for your business and don’t have time to go through a lengthy approval process, our Hawaii accounts receivable financing programs are the answer.
+We’ll get you funded the same day on your invoices.

 Many times, start-ups invest almost all of their cash into opening their doors.
 It takes a big investment to purchase equipment, office supplies and other necessities needed to open the doors.
 Use our Hawaii invoice factoring programs to make sure you have the working capital to complete the job.